jiseopHan/maru-js/README.md

 const CounterC = () => {
   /*
-    You can leave 'initialValue' field empty it was initialized by other component (Counter A).
+    You can leave 'initialValue' field empty if it was initialized by other component (Counter A).
     However, you should pass a type argument 'number' to get correct type of 'count' and 'setCount' */ const [count, setCount] = useMaru<number>("count");